hadley/adv-r/Functions.md

 i(1, 2)
 ```

-However, I generally recommend against using `missing` because it makes it difficult to call programmatically from other functions (without using complicated workarounds).
+However, I generally recommend against using `missing` because it makes it difficult to call programmatically from other functions.
 Generally, it's better to set a default value of `NULL` and then check with `is.null()`.

 ```R
 j <- function(a = NULL, b = NULL) {